Rustic Apricot Tart

 - 2 Tbsp chopped pecans

-1 In a medium bowl, mix the sugar, flour, cardamom and chipotle chile powder.
+1 In a medium bowl, mix the sugar, flour, and cardamom.
 Fold in the apricot halves and raisins, until they are well coated with the mixture.
 Set aside and let macerate for 10 minutes.
+Then fold in the chopped pecans.

 2 If you are working with chilled pie dough, remove from the refrigerator to let stand for 10 minutes before rolling out.